 Companies change often.
 Some employees may resist change, so it’s up to you and the leadership team to guide everybody.

 One change management plan you can follow is Lewin’s change management model.
-Here, you’ll unfreeze the company by preparing the acquired one for changes.
+You unfreeze the company by preparing the acquired one for changes.
 The change process involves training the new workers to your expectations and policies.
 Then you refreeze the workers once they’re on board and embracing your company culture.

-Pro Tip: When it’s time for a change, use change management processes to display your leadership skills.
+Pro Tip: When it’s time for change, use change management processes to display your leadership skills.
 Guide the new employees and convince them your policies are worth staying for.

 Read on to find out more: What Is Change Management?
-The Ultimate Guide in 2023 (scienceofpeople.com)
+The Ultimate Guide

 Workplaces that encourage time off often see motivated employees.
-For example, Salesforce—a cloud computing company—gives employees paid time off for volunteer work.
+Salesforce—a cloud computing company—gives employees paid time off for volunteer work.
 Google motivates employees by letting them spend 20% of their time on personal projects at work.

 Pro Tip: When productivity dips, find ways to motivate your employees.
 Encourage breaks and time off, promote self-care, and provide resources and support to reduce the risk of burnout.

-And of course, read these juicy tips: 20 Awesome (& Fun) Ways to Motivate Employees (scienceofpeople.com)
+And of course, read these juicy tips: 20 Awesome (& Fun) Ways to Motivate Employees

 In the 1980s, Michael Jordan entered the NBA and tried to do it all by himself.
 He scored well over 30 points per game for his first few years, but the Chicago Bulls kept losing in the playoffs.

 How did Michael Jordan win championships?
 He delegated to his teammates.
-Coach Phil Jackson taught him how to trust his teammates and help them score.
+Coach Phil Jackson taught him to trust his teammates and help them score.
 Jordan and the Bulls won six championships in eight seasons by letting players like John Paxson and Steve Kerr take the game-winning shots—not Jordan.

 How can you overhaul the product development process?
 Let the department take the lead on this change.

-It’s important to individualize your guidance for each employee because each one has different strengths and weaknesses.
+Individualize your guidance for each employee because each one has different strengths and weaknesses.
 Leaders listen and study each worker to find ways to help them grow.

 The most direct way to prepare leaders is to hold leadership training programs.
 Here, your employees participate in seminars and workshops to improve their leadership and communication skills.
 You can also informally prepare leaders by letting them lead on projects or exposing them to different areas of the business.

-Pro Tip: Identify your employees who have displayed leadership potential.
+Pro Tip: Identify employees who have displayed leadership potential.
 Occasionally pull them aside and offer job shadowing opportunities.
-For example, allow these aspiring leaders to follow you for a day.
+Allow these aspiring leaders to follow you for a day.
 Take them to board meetings, allow them to evaluate employees, and show them your thought process for making big decisions.
 How do you choose whom to hire for a new position?
 Do you make an outside hire or promote from within?
 Job shadowing allows you to train the next generation of leaders by demonstrating actions—not just words.

 Imagine winning multiple Golden Globe Awards, Emmys, and Oscars but still feeling like you’re a fraud.
 Tom Hanks has said he’s felt imposter syndrome while filming movies like “Road to Perdition.”